cgewecke/git-phaser/README.md

 3. Build project in ionic
 4. In Xcode: General > Identity: Increment build or version number
 5. In Xcode: Build Setting > Code Signing > Provisioning Profile: GitphaserProduction (All the other stuff should be 'distribution')
 6. In Xcode: Product > Archive.
 Validate, then upload.
-[This issue has more.](https://github.com/cgewecke/beacon-testing/issues/36)
+[This issue has more.](https://github.com/cgewecke/beacon-testing/issues/36) (Build target next to play button must be: git-phaser > Generic iOS Device).
 7. In iTunesConnect > Apps > TestFlight, select the new version to test.
 (These process for a while before they are available).